 When I was new to this whole smoothie business, avocados became one of my favourite discoveries (next to the seeds, of course).
 Rich, filling and beautiful, bright green, avocados are high in the good kind of fat, vitamins and minerals.
-In the '90s crazed war on fats, avocados fell out of favour for a while.
+During the 1990s and its crazy war on fats, avocados fell out of favour.
 But their smooth and creamy texture, which makes them especially perfect for smoothies, means that (for me at least) they're here to stay!
-And even if you are watching your figure, your diet needs to be rich in healthy fats (avocados, olive oil, nuts) to help absorb the other nutrients you take in.
+And even if you are watching your figure, your diet needs to be rich in healthy fats (avocados, extra virgin olive oil, coconut oil, raw nuts) to help absorb the other nutrients you take in.

 - High in monounsaturated fats: lower LDL, bad, cholesterol and increase HDL, good, cholesterol.*

 - Healthy fat good for balancing blood sugar (making avocados a good match for desserts).

 - Loaded with fibre (approximately 13 grams each).

 - Boast more potassium per gram than bananas.

 - Contain vitamins E and B, and fibre.

 - Contain boron, which may help the body better absorb calcium.